Learn how to write your own credo

 Vince Peterson is a respected choral conductor, composer/arranger, and teacher of music in the United States.
 His 20-year hybrid career spans the worlds of choral music, theater, sacred music, and music education.
 He has, however, established himself most prominently in the world of choral music, notably having founded the "shape-shifting" vocal ensemble Choral Chameleon in 2008.
-Under his leadership, Choral Chameleon has premiered more than 150 works since its nascence and has won critical acclaim in The New York Times, Time Out New York, The New York Concert Review, I Care If You Listen, The Examiner, and other publications.
-In 2015, the ensemble was awarded the prestigious ASCAP/Chorus America Award for Adventurous Programming.
-In 2017, the group was named the first vocal ensemble artist-in-residence at NYC's undisputed new music hub, National Sawdust.
+Across his work, he is responsible for presenting nearly 300 premieres of new choral and theater music in the last fifteen years and has won critical acclaim in The New York Times, Time Out New York, The New York Concert Review, I Care If You Listen, The Examiner, and other publications.
+He is also a recipient of the prestigious ASCAP/Chorus America Award for Adventurous Programming.

-In 2003, Peterson earned the BM in Composition from San Francisco Conservatory of Music under the tutelage of celebrated vocal music composer Conrad Susa.
+In 2003, Peterson earned the BM in Composition from the San Francisco Conservatory of Music under the tutelage of celebrated composer Conrad Susa.
 He has also studied composition with David Conte, Elinor Armer, and Philip Lasser.
-In 2007, he earned a Double MM in Composition and Choral Conducting from Mannes College of Music where he studied under pioneer conductor Mark Shapiro as well as the composer David Loeb.
-Upon receipt of his Master's Degree, he was also awarded the singular Music Teacher's League Award for 2007.
+In 2007, he earned a Double MM in Composition and Choral Conducting from Mannes College of Music where he studied under pioneer conductor, Mark Shapiro as well as composer David Loeb.
+Upon receipt of his Master's Degree, he was awarded the singular Music Teacher's League Award for 2007.

 As a prolific arranger, Peterson has received seven commissions to date from the multi-Grammy® Award-winning ensemble Chanticleer, whose YouTube videos of his work have garnered over half a million views.
 Several of his choral arrangements and original compositions have become staples for choirs across the United States.
 Distinguished performance venues include Chicago Symphony Hall, San Francisco's War Memorial Opera House, Bartok National Concert Hall in Budapest, New York's Metropolitan Museum of Art, and Carnegie Hall, among others.

-In 2018, Vince Peterson was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fourteen of the most influential choral musicians in the United States.
-When endorsing his candidacy for this award, another cherished colleague wrote:
+In 2018, Vince was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fifteen of the most influential choral musicians in the United States.